 - Toasted seeds add crunch contrast that keeps every bite interesting

-You don't need much else — halved cherry tomatoes for sweetness, sunflower seeds for crunch, and big shaved curls of Parmesan that melt slightly against the dressed greens.
-Use a vegetable peeler on a block of Parm for those restaurant-style shavings.
+Beyond that, keep it simple.
+Halved cherry tomatoes add a little burst of sweetness, sunflower seeds bring the crunch, and big shaved curls of Parmesan melt just slightly against the dressed greens.
+Grab a vegetable peeler and run it along a block of Parm — that's all it takes for those wide, restaurant-style shavings.

 How It Comes Together